-Dorzolamide hydrochloride ophthalmic solution is a carbonic anhydrase inhibitor formulated for topical ophthalmic use.
+Dorzolamide hydrochloride ophthalmic solution, USP is a carbonic anhydrase inhibitor formulated for topical ophthalmic use.

-Its empirical formula is C10H16N2O4S3•HCl and its structural formula is:
+Its empirical formula is C10H16N2O4S3•HCI and its structural formula is:

 Dorzolamide hydrochloride has a molecular weight of 360.9 and a melting point of about 264°C. It is a white to off-white, crystalline powder, which is soluble in water and slightly soluble in methanol and ethanol.

-Dorzolamide hydrochloride ophthalmic solution is supplied as a sterile, isotonic, buffered, slightly viscous, aqueous solution of Dorzolamide hydrochloride.
-The pH of the solution is approximately 5.6, and the osmolarity is 260-330 mOsM.
+Dorzolamide hydrochloride ophthalmic solution, USP is supplied as a sterile, isotonic, buffered, slightly viscous, aqueous solution of Dorzolamide hydrochloride.
+The pH of the solution is approximately 5.6, and the osmolarity is 260 to 330 mOsM.
 Each mL of Dorzolamide hydrochloride ophthalmic solution 2% contains 20 mg Dorzolamide (22.3 mg of Dorzolamide hydrochloride).
 Inactive ingredients are hydroxyethyl cellulose, mannitol, sodium citrate dihydrate, sodium hydroxide (to adjust pH) and water for injection.
 Benzalkonium chloride 0.0075% is added as a preservative.

 Carbonic anhydrase (CA) is an enzyme found in many tissues of the body including the eye.
 It catalyzes the reversible reaction involving the hydration of carbon dioxide and the dehydration of carbonic acid.
 In humans, carbonic anhydrase exists as a number of isoenzymes, the most active being carbonic anhydrase II (CA-II), found primarily in red blood cells (RBCs), but also in other tissues.
 Inhibition of carbonic anhydrase in the ciliary processes of the eye decreases aqueous humor secretion, presumably by slowing the formation of bicarbonate ions with subsequent reduction in sodium and fluid transport.
 The result is a reduction in intraocular pressure (IOP).

-Dorzolamide hydrochloride ophthalmic solution contains Dorzolamide hydrochloride, an inhibitor of human carbonic anhydrase II.
-Following topical ocular administration, Dorzolamide hydrochloride ophthalmic solution reduces elevated intraocular pressure.
+Dorzolamide hydrochloride ophthalmic Solution contains Dorzolamide hydrochloride, an inhibitor of human carbonic anhydrase II.
+Following topical ocular administration, Dorzolamide hydrochloride reduces elevated intraocular pressure.
 Elevated intraocular pressure is a major risk factor in the pathogenesis of optic nerve damage and glaucomatous visual field loss.

 When topically applied, Dorzolamide reaches the systemic circulation.
 To assess the potential for systemic carbonic anhydrase inhibition following topical administration, drug and metabolite concentrations in RBCs and plasma and carbonic anhydrase inhibition in RBCs were measured.